onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 142:37
 - and we both definitely want to have
 142:39
-lots of children tape script 8.8
+lots of children tapescript 8.8
 142:45
 symptoms and diagnosis I can't stop
 142:50